 Section Three: Organisation

 9. Leadership and Burnout

 10. Burnout-proofing Yourself, Your Staff and Your Organisation

-Michael Drayton is an executive coach, organisational consultant, and clinical psychologist.
-Mike is an expert in leadership, resilience and mental health at work.
-Mike was educated at LSE, Oxford Saïd Business School and University of Birmingham.
+Michael Drayton is an executive coach, organisational consultant and clinical psychologist.
+He is an expert in leadership, resilience and mental health at work.
+Mike was educated at LSE, Oxford Saïd Business School and the University of Birmingham.